andrw0/GameFitness/README.md

 - Access the application from http://127.0.0.1:8000/homepage/

-- To close the application, stop the server by Ctrl+break or Ctrl+C
+- To close the application, use Ctrl+break or Ctrl+C to stop the server

 - Deactivate the virtual environment after you are done